 - 1 small-medium sweet potato, cut into thin rustic "fries" or cubes

 - 1 teaspoon taco seasoning (or combo of chili powder and garlic powder)

 - ¼ teaspoon sea salt

 - 2 cups fresh baby spinach, washed

 - 2 cups prepared Spicy Charro Pinto Beans or prepared beans of your choice

-- hot sauce of your choice
+- hot sauce or salsa (optional)

 - Preheat oven to 400F.
 Line a baking sheet with parchment paper or silicone mat.